theritikchoure/carrierjs/README.md

 ## License

-This package is licensed under the MIT license © [theritikchoure](https://github.com/theritikchoure)
+This package is licensed under the MIT license &copy; [theritikchoure](https://github.com/theritikchoure)

 ## Thanks to all Contributors